ignatandrei/BlocklyAutomation/README.md

 <!-- ALL-CONTRIBUTORS-BADGE:START - Do not remove or modify this section -->
 [![All Contributors](https://img.shields.io/badge/all_contributors-1-orange.svg?style=flat-square)](#contributors-)
 <!-- ALL-CONTRIBUTORS-BADGE:END -->

-Blockly Automation :  is a tool for Swagger / OpenAPI / RPA automation made of Blockly.
+Blockly Automation :  is a tool for automation of sites (Swagger / OpenAPI / RPA ) and PC made of Blockly.

 # How to use if you are

-## I am a backend developer with an REST / OpenAPI / Swagger enabled site and I want to show the use of my site
+## a backend developer with an REST / OpenAPI / Swagger enabled site and I want to show the use of my site

 Download the HTML release [BlocklyAutomation](https://github.com/ignatandrei/BlocklyAutomation/releases/latest/download/releaseBlocklyAutomation.zip/) .

 Follow the instructions in the wiki file.

-## I am a frontend  developer that finds a bug in a REST / OpenAPI / Swagger enabled site
+## a frontend  developer that finds a bug in a REST / OpenAPI / Swagger enabled site

 You want to show to the backend developer how to reproduce the problem .